 Does Ecotourism Affect the Environment?
 Yes- sometimes positively, sometimes negatively.
 Mass tourism over the last few decades has led to the destruction of many natural habitats, erosion of previously unspoiled landscapes and harm to local communities.
 It has also caused a surge in carbon emissions which contribute to climate change.

 Providing a greener, cleaner and more ethically minded alternative, it can help give back to local communities and protect the environment whilst allowing you to enjoy an unforgettable trip.

-Here’s a short guide that explains what ecotourism actually is, what its benefits are, and what types of eco- holidays you can enjoy.
+Here’s a short guide that explains how Ecotourism Affect the Environment, what ecotourism actually is, what its benefits are, and what types of eco- holidays you can enjoy.

 What is ecotourism?

 Unlike mass tourism that provides one-size-fits-all holidays and focuses on generating profit for the business owners, ecotourism offers a unique experience that can have a deeply positive effect on the world.

 - Ensuring your method of transport is as low impact as possible

 - Taking active steps to protect the local environment

 - Minimizing the overall impact of travel on the local community